What is A Mini-Excavator?

 Hydraulic breakers

-Some times the material to be moved involves concrete or asphalt.
+Sometimes the material to be moved involves concrete or asphalt.
 To break up the material efficiently for excavation, a hydraulic breaker is used.

 It acts as a hydraulic hammer that exerts enough force on hard materials like concrete and asphalt.
-This makes excavation easier in concrete dense areas.
+This makes excavation easier in concrete-dense areas.

 Trench buckets

 Trench buckets are more suitable for digging as they can dig narrow and deep trenches.
-When working in tough ground conditions, adding side plates will boost life-span of the bucket.
+When working in tough ground conditions, adding side plates will boost life span of the bucket.

 Grading Buckets